uwmadisoncals/cals-main-plugins/the-events-calendar-shortcode/readme.txt

 3. Many settings you can use in the shortcode to change what details appear in the events listing

 == Upgrade Notice ==

+= 1.6.1 =
+* Added ecs-featured-event class if event is featured
+* Internal changes to filtering by one or more categories

 = 1.6 =
 * Changes default ordering by the start date, use orderby="enddate" for previous default ordering